millervm/plant-toxicity-pets-cli-gem/README.md

 # PlantToxicity

-----------Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/plant_toxicity`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-----------TODO: Delete this and the text above, and describe your gem

-Welcome to the Plant Toxicity gem!
-It can be used to obtain and display information about many common plants from the ASPCA website.
-The tool can provide a list plants for each letter of the alphabet, based on the first letter in the plant's name, as well as details about each plant and its toxicity to pets.
-It will indicate whether a plant is toxic to dogs, cats, and/or horses, and, if it is toxic, it will provide the clinical signs of poisoning.
+This Ruby Gem includes a CLI that can provide details about common plants, including their toxicity to pets (dogs, cats, and horses).
+Based on information from the ASPCA website, the user can obtain a list of plants for any letter of the alphabet (A-Z), and then additional details about specific plants in the list can be requested.
+These details may include, as available: other common names, scientific name, toxicity, non-toxicity, and clinical signs of poisoning.

 ## Installation